Bacterial Pneumonia in cats

 Supportive measures

-• Inhalation/nebulization with isotonic saline solution; facilitates secretion clearance.
+Inhalation/nebulization with isotonic saline solution; facilitates secretion clearance.

 • Gentle chest percussion (coupage) only under veterinary instruction.

-• Analgesia/antipyresis, if necessary – only veterinarian-prescribed medications.
+Analgesia/antipyresis, if necessary – exclusively veterinarian-prescribed medications.

-• Bronchodilators only for proven bronchiolar obstruction.
+Bronchodilators only for proven bronchiolar obstruction.

 Special situations

-• Pleural effusion/suspected Abscesses: consider puncture/Drainage or interventional or surgical measures.
+• Pleural effusion/suspected Abscesses: consider puncture/drainage or interventional or surgical measures.

 Monitoring and course

-• Adjust Therapy based on culture, course, and tolerability.
+• Adjust therapy based on culture, course, and tolerability.

 Home care